Your dog just got diagnosed with diabetes and you’re not sure how to proceed. Your world just got a little smaller.

 #8: Two Dachshunds, Two Slow Feeder Bowls, One Ridiculously Cute Mealtime Setup

-You know that moment when your golden inhales her food so fast you’re genuinely scared she’s going to choke?
+You know that moment when your dog inhales her food so fast that you are scared she is going to choke?
 Yeah.
-That was me every single morning, heart in my throat, watching the bowl spin across the floor.
+That was me every morning with a bowl spinning across the floor because she is eating so fast.

-These slow feeder puzzle bowls — one in sage green, one in dusty pink — are the fix I didn’t know I needed.
+These slow feeder puzzle bowls in sage green and dusty pink are the best thing I didn’t know I needed.

 What’s In These Bowls